David Aldridge: Education and early career

 Aldridge was born in Washington, D.C.
 He is a graduate of DeMatha Catholic High School and American University and worked as a writer for The Washington Post, where he spent nine years.
 During that time Aldridge was a beat writer covering Georgetown University basketball, the Washington Bullets, and the Washington Redskins.
 He also covered the 1992 Summer Olympics in Barcelona, national college basketball and football, the Super Bowl, the Stanley Cup playoffs, the World Series, the Indianapolis 500, and the U.S. Open tennis championships.
-To this day he is still an avid fan of American University men's basketball.
+He is a fan of American University men's basketball.

 ESPN

 Before joining TNT in 2004, Aldridge reported for ESPN for eight years, primarily covering the NBA while occasionally doing NFL pieces.
 He wrote for ESPN.com and contributed to ESPN Radio.
 Aldridge frequently appeared on SportsCenter as well as NBA 2 Night (now NBA Fastbreak) and NBA Today.
 Aldridge conducted interviews for the SportsCenter "Sunday Conversations" with LeBron James, Allen Iverson, Shaquille O'Neal, Karl Malone and many others.
 He worked as an NBA sideline reporter both for ABC and ESPN in 2003 and 2004.